unosquare/raspberryio/README.md

 ```

 _**Note:**_ For now, we have fully implemented the [WiringPi](https://www.nuget.org/packages/Unosquare.wiringpi) library and we are working in the [PiGpio](https://github.com/unosquare/pigpio-dotnet/) implementation.

+_**Note:**_ The latest development builds require .NET core 3.0 to build and run.
+You should upgrade to the latest Version of Visual Studio first.

 Install Raspberry.IO Peripherals package (Optional):
 [![NuGet version](https://badge.fury.io/nu/Unosquare.RaspberryIO.Peripherals.svg)](https://badge.fury.io/nu/Unosquare.RaspberryIO.Peripherals)